 Sami Kudsi, Secretary, has been a professor of speech communication at the City College of San Francisco since 1994.
 He has experience teaching small group communication, interpersonal communication, and public speaking.
 For 10 years, he served as a coach for the CCSF Speech and Debate Team.
 Since 2003, he has served as the Coordinator of the CCSF Honors Program.
 Mr. Kudsi also served on the CCSF Strategic Planning Committee and is certified as a DACUM curriculum development facilitator.
 Sami earned both his bachelors and masters degrees in Communication from the University of California, Santa Barbara.

-Elizabeth Rutherfurd, Vice President, is an organizational change consultant at Future State, helping organizations and people migrate through the change curve, resulting in the adoption of new strategies, new technologies and new ways of working.
+Elizabeth Rutherfurd is an organizational change consultant at Future State, helping organizations and people migrate through the change curve, resulting in the adoption of new strategies, new technologies and new ways of working.
 She works with teams to foster ideas and articulate the strategy that will help them achieve their goals.

-Sheila Schroeder has been active in the securities industry for 25+ years.
-In her current role as a Division Director, Asian equity sales and branch manager of the San Francisco office, she manages Macquarie Capital (USA) Inc's west coast client base.
+Sheila Schroeder, President, Sheila Schroeder, President, has been active in the securities industry for 25+ years.
+She is Director of Investor Relations at Mountain Lake Investment Management, an investment fund with a mission to protect and grow partnership capital.
 She graduated from Indiana University with a BA in Political Science which included a year of study at Waseda University in Tokyo.
-She lives in San Francisco with her husband, Jason Phillips and their twin children, Athena & Cooper Phillips.
+She lives in San Francisco with her husband, Jason Phillips and their twin children.
 She is an avid runner.

 William Wolcott, Treasurer, works as a Vice President at JP Morgan Chase.
 Prior to joining the bank in 2010, he worked in institutional equity sales for Lazard, Montgomery, and J.P.
 Morgan Securities.
 From 1993-2001, he worked at Hambrecht & Quist where he was a Principal on the Equity Syndicate Desk that priced over a thousand Initial Public Offerings and Follow-On Offerings for growth companies within the Technology, Healthcare and Consumer verticals.
 He lives in San Francisco with his wife and two children and enjoys teaching them how to golf, hunt, and fish.
 He received his B.A. in Environmental Studies from Hobart & William Smith Colleges and attended The Cate School.